RalkeyOfficial/JurassicHistory/readme.md

+*Still in beta.
+Suggestions are welcome*

+*This modpack is designed with high end PC's in mind (RTX-3070, i7-9th gen, 24 gb RAM)* *so low and mid end pc's should try out if they can run it*

 # Jurassic History

 Jurassic History is a modpack dedicated to bringing Guns, Machinery / technology and Dinosaurs together in a way that makes sense and is a fun gameplay experience.